School Board & Superintendent Roles and Responsibilities

 4. Authority of the Board Chair

-- Singularly speaks, or will assign one other board member to speak, on behalf of the Board to the media with regard to Board policy and decisions.
+- Singularly speaks - or will assign one other Board Member or Superintendent to speak - on behalf of the Board to the media with regard to Board policy and decisions.

-- Ensures that new Board members are oriented to Board processes.
+- Makes certain that new board members are oriented to Board processes.

-- Ensures the Board follows its own “Operating Agreements.”
+- Makes certain the Board follows its own "Operating Agreements."